-Contact Information: I can be contacted by using email in blackboard, text message via the Remind app, or by setting a time for a video conference using Blackboard Collaborate or Zoom.
+Contact Information: I can be contacted by using email in blackboard, text message via the Remind app, or by setting a time for a video conference using Blackboard Collaborate.
 If you would like to arrange a video chat session in Blackboard Collaborate, please email or text a selection of times which are convenient for you and I will respond.
 Remember to plan ahead as I will not always be available for "instant" video conferences but am certainly more than willing to schedule "virtual office" hours to communicate with you or respond to questions.
 Email address: wclark@southplainscollege.edu

 Thank You: I consider it an honor that you have chosen to be in my course.
 I want to thank you in advance for the time and hard work that you will put into this learning experience.
 One of the keys to being successful in college is to maintain communication with your instructor.
 I wish you all the luck this semester and hope that the grade that you achieve in this course will reflect the effort you put into it.
 Attendance Policy: Since this course is a virtual classroom, attendance will be taken according to the following: 1.
 Participation in class discussion by posting to the discussion board.
-2. Completing assignments before the midnight due dates.
-3. Turning in writing activities/assignments on or before the midnight due date.
-Failure to log into Blackboard for 14 consecutive days and/or failure to complete assignments may result in being dropped from the course.
+2. Completing Revel assignments and taking chapter quizzes on or before the midnight due dates.
+3. Turning in assignments on or before the midnight due date.

-Late work: All work must be posted or emailed by the due dates on the calendar to receive full credit.
-Any late work submitted may receive no more than $\frac{1}{2}$ credit at the discretion of the instructor.
+Late work: All work must be posted or emailed by the due dates posted on the calendar to receive full credit.
+Any late work submitted may receive no more than 1⁄2 credit at the discretion of the instructor.
 Excuses such as "The network was down," or "I could not figure out how to send the assignment through the assignments function" are not acceptable.
 In short, plan ahead and do not wait until the last minute to submit your assignments.
 It is always okay to turn in assignments early although discussion board postings should be done with the calendar schedule.
-No late credit will be provided for Inquisitive assignments.
-Discussion posts are the only type of work which may be accepted late and this is at the discretion of the instructor.
+No late credit will be provided for Revel assignments/quizzes.
+Discussion posts/reading assignments are the only type of work which may be accepted late and this is at the discretion of the instructor.

-Free Points or "Get out of jail" option for Inquizitive assignments.
-You may use your "Get out of jail free" card twice during the semester for a missed Inquisitive assignment or a low score you would like to replace.
+Free Points or "Get out of jail" option for Revel assignments/quizzes.
+You may use your "Get out of jail free" card twice during the semester for a missed Revel assignment/quiz or a low quiz score you would like to replace.
 You must send your requests within one week of the original due date to receive full credit for missed assignments/replacement assignments.
 Please send requests using the Blackboard email function.
 Essentially you have two "free passes" or the equivalent of two chapters that you may "opt out" of if you elect to do so.
-Each "jail card" is equivalent to one chapter's material or 20 points.
+Each "jail card" is equivalent to one chapter's material.
+On the weeks there are double chapter assignments, you may use both passes and that would count as the two free passes, or you may complete one chapter and use a pass on the second chapter.
 Do not assume you will receive credit if you simply do not complete the assignments.
 You must send in a request to use these passes.
-A total of 40 points are available using these "free passes."